 Even major retailer websites like Walmart, Macy’s and QVC have experienced downtime during previous Black Friday sale events.
 These website outages occur because the servers get overloaded by the sheer amount of traffic they experience.

-After all, websites that are designed to handle several thousand visits are getting millions of hits during 24 hours, and they are unable to keep up with the demands.
+After all, websites that are designed to handle several thousand visits are getting millions of hits for 24 hours, and they are unable to keep up with the demands.
 Even if the online store website is still up and running, visitors may experience long page load times, and this can cause long delays in online checkouts.

 If this is the case, many shoppers choose to close that window and head on over to the other retailers’ websites in hopes of getting a good deal without waiting for long.